-Effective monitoring of internal moderation Senior management conduct an annual audit for each learning area which includes checking internal moderation processes, including that kaiako have completed changes for external moderation.
+Effective monitoring of internal moderation Senior management conduct an annual audit for each learning area, which includes checking internal moderation processes have been followed.
+This provides an account of moderation effectiveness and issues, where identified, as well as supporting kura-wide consistent practice and confirming that internal results reported are quality assured.